 - d.
-Base Transit Service should be provided to facilitate convenient access to developments that have a sufficient intensity of population and employment, in order to achieve minimum Council approved performance standards for transit service. - e.
-A Primary Transit Network of high-frequency transit routes should be developed to improve transit access to the Centre CityGreater Downtown and support Activity Centres and CorridorsMain Streets. - f.
+Base Transit Service should be provided to facilitate convenient access to developments that have a sufficient intensity of population and employment, in order to achieve minimum performance standards for transit service. - e.
+A Primary Transit Network of high-frequency transit routes should be developed to improve transit access to the Greater Downtown and support Activity Centres and Main Streets. - f.
 Urban design principles that respect existing communities and utilize environmental best practices should be used in the design and construction of the Primary Transit Network. - g.
-Timely investment in new transit lines and improved transit service levels, focusing on the Primary Transit Network, should beprovided to support existing higher intensity areas and encourage intensification of new, priority growth areas. provided to support existing higher-intensity areas and encourage intensification of new, prioritygrowth areas. - h.
+Timely investment in new transit lines and improved transit service levels, focusing on the Primary Transit Network, should be provided to support existing higher-intensity areas and encourage intensification of new, priority-growth areas. - h.
 Community design should minimize pedestrian street walking distance to transit service (i.e., a bus zone or LRT station) to 400 metres or less in all areas of the city.
 In recognition of unusual circumstances, up to five per cent of the area population (i.e., dwelling units) may be located beyond 400 metres street walking distance from transit service.